rdadbhawala/csn/csn.md

   * Instance (Data)
 * All 'Type' and 'Array' records must the defined before they are used in an other Type, Array or Instance records.
 * The first two fields of each record are special as they provide more meaningful information about the record.
   * The first field indicates the type of that record.
 This field is called the Record Code.
-    * A Record Code consists of an Alphabetic character followed by a sequence number.
+It consists of an alphabetic code followed by a Sequence Number.
   * The second field contains information specific to the record itself.
 More information about this field will be specified with each record type.

 #### Version Record